Mechanics of floating bodies: Equilibria and their stability

 It follows from (ii), that $\mathcal{U}_{\frac{1}{2}} (\vec{n}) = \mathcal{U}_{\frac{1}{2}} (- \vec{n})$ and from (i) that, for bodies with central symmetry, $h_{\frac{1}{2}} (\vec{n}) = 0$, i.e. centrally symmetric bodies with relative density 1/2 float with their centre of gravity at sea level.\\ \\ We remark that in the case of equilibria of convex, homogenous bodies with smooth boundary resting on a plane surface - which very heuristically can be regarded as the limit $s$ going to zero of the present situation - there holds the same formula (\ref{Hopf}), and here the question has been asked by Arnol'd, and recently answered affirmatively in \cite{VD}, if there exist bodies for which $N(\mathrm{max}) = N(\mathrm{min}) = 1$.
 The same question can of course be asked here: is there a body floating just in 2 configurations?
 For $\mathcal{B}$ a triaxial ellipsoid treated in Section 7, there holds $N(\mathrm{max}) = N(\mathrm{min}) = N (\mathrm{saddle}) = 2$.\\

-Next note that for $\mathcal{B}$ a ball, $\mathcal{U}_s(\vec{n})$ is constant: a sphere can float in every direction.
+Next note that, for $\mathcal{B}$ a ball, $\mathcal{U}_s(\vec{n})$ is constant: a sphere can float in every direction.
 A famous question by Ulam \cite{U} has been if there are bodies other than the sphere for which this true (see \cite{R1} for a review).
-In fact, for $s = \frac{1}{2}$, such bodies have recently been constructed \cite{R}.\\ \\ We now come to the issue of stability of equilibria.
+In fact, for $s = \frac{1}{2}$, such bodies have recently been constructed in \cite{V} and in \cite{R} for general dimensions.\\ \\ We now come to the issue of stability of equilibria.
 An isolated minimum of $\mathcal{V}_s(h,\vec{n})$ or $\mathcal{U}_s(\vec{n})$ is clearly stable, an isolated maximum unstable.
 For more information we have to compute the Hessian of the potential.
 First

 where $\mathcal{S}_{h,\vec{n}}$ has been defined after (\ref{dnh}).
 Physically, the r.h. side of (\ref{heave}) is $(\mathrm{frequency})^2$ of a ship's vertical oscillations around equilibrium.
 In particular ships are always stable against vertical perturbations.
 Furthermore